-Students develop their skills to think imaginatively and flexibly, to express their understanding of self, others and the world.
+Students develop their skills to think imaginatively and flexibly to express their understanding of self, others, and the world.
+They examine First Nations Australians dramatic practice that stems from a sense of place.
 They explore techniques and strategies to achieve their purpose and apply the creative process.
-Students work collectively, collaboratively and independently to examine the human experience and create new insights.
+They will examine a range of approaches to the creative process.
+Students work collectively, collaboratively, and independently to examine the human experience and create new insights.